-While you can get more granular in your donor categories, the following levels are a good place to start:
+While you can get incredibly granular in your donor categories, the following levels are an excellent place to start:

-You have myriad stewardship methods to choose from when creating your stewardship plan.
-Start by brainstorming techniques to use at each donor level.
-Think about techniques around acknowledgement, recognition, reporting, and cultivation.
+You have a wide range of stewardship methods to choose from when creating your stewardship plan.
+Start by brainstorming techniques to use with each donor level.
+Think about techniques around acknowledgment, recognition, reporting, and cultivation.

 Use these ideas to get started:

-- Send a gift receipt immediately after receiving a gift.
+- Send a personalized gift receipt immediately after receiving a gift.

-- Focus thank yous on the donor and the difference that she or he hopes to make.
+- Focus thank-yous on the donor and the difference that they make.

 - Send articles and other information of interest to major donors.

-Once you’ve created a list of ideas, start marking the ones that your organization could implement most easily and successfully.
-Make sure you have a selection of techniques for each donor level.
-Cull your ideas until you’re confident that you’ve chosen the ones that will give you the biggest impact with your particular donor group.
+Once you’ve created a list of ideas, start marking the ones your organization could implement most efficiently and successfully.
+Make sure you have a selection of stewardship techniques for each donor level across different mediums and periods of time.
+Review your ideas until you’re confident you’ve chosen the ones that will impact each donor group most.

 Step 3: Document your stewardship plan and matrix